 On the second day of arriving to Japan we said sayonara to the bustling city of Tokyo, even though we sadly didn’t party with robots or go to Hello Kitty Town.
 So much to do, so little time.
 Sigh.
 But, onwards we went and hopped on a bus toward Japan’s highest mountain, MOUNT FUJI!

 The mountain stands at 3,776 metres and is actually an active volcano.
 No need to worry, the last time Mount Fuji erupted was the year 1708.
 Even if it did erupt while we were there, HOW COOL WOULD THAT BE?!
-Destructive, yes, but to see a volcano erupt in front of you would be the cat’s pajamas.
-Did I really just say cat’s pajamas..
-It’s currently 4:30AM and I’m jet lagged AF so, let’s not judge my lack of better word choices.
+Destructive, yes, but to see a volcano erupt in front of you would be the cat’s pyjamas.
+Did I really just say cat’s pyjamas..
+It’s currently 4:30AM and I’m jet lagged AF so let’s not judge my lack of better word choices.

 We took the bus up Mount Fuji, which was a couple hours of consistently going around in circles but the view the entire trip was spectacular.
-Mountains and clouds swarmed our sights, unlike anything we’ve ever seen before.
+Mountains and clouds swarmed my sight, unlike anything I’ve ever seen before.
 Our heads were literally in the clouds/it was absolutely breathtaking/didn’t seem real/the world is beautiful/I got light headed while I was there/the temperature on top of the mountain was below zero/the black vest I wore did NOT do any mercy/I still love you Japan/Mount Fuji is bomb diggity/lol at the phrase bomb diggity.

-The next day we made our way to Kyoto, Japan.
+The next day we made our way to Kyoto.
 Kyoto was the cutest city I came across on my entire trip to Asia.
-It once served at Japan’s capital, but is now the country’s seventh largest city and one with deep history.
+It once served at Japan’s capital but is now the country’s seventh largest city and one with deep history.

 We had the chance to walk around Kinkakuji and yes, I saw geishas.
 Real life geishas!!
 CAN I HANG OUT WITH YOU?! #SquadGoals

-We made it to Osaka, right as the sun was going down.
-There are plenty of shopping and trendy restaurants in the Dotonbori Area, filled with neon lights and bright signs that glittered in the reflection of the canals seen throughout the streets.
-Loved the vibe of this city.
+That evening we made it to Osaka, right as the sun was going down.
+There was plenty of shopping and trendy restaurants in the Dotonbori Area, filled with neon lights and bright signs that blinked in the reflection of the canals seen throughout the streets.
+I loved the vibe of this city.

 OH HEY IT’S ANOTHER TRAVEL VLOG!
-You should watch it because, everything I mentioned above you can see in video form plus I eat ALL THE SUSHI!
+You should watch it because, everything I mentioned above you can be seen in video form plus I eat ALL THE SUSHI!
 I think those are two valid reasons.
-Thank you for tuning in! 🙂
+Thank you for tuning in!